smafira-bf3r/smafira-st/index.md

 The participants can submit annotations for as many reference articles as they wish.
 The eannotation can be carried out manually or automatically.
 For each of them, we will consider two types of evaluation:

-(a) annotations of reference articles for a pre-selected list of five topics, in order to allow a better computation of an inter-annotation agreement; and
+- annotations of reference articles for a pre-selected list of five topics, in order to allow a better computation of an inter-annotation agreement; and
-(b) annotation of reference articles for any of the topics.
+- annotation of reference articles for any of the topics.

 After the annotation, the participants should submit the session URL or the annotations to the organizers, either by e-mail or using a submission system (still to be decided).

 ### Manual annotation task